sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

   resource-collection,
   ? date => time,
   ? device-id => text,
   * $$evidence-extension
 }
 date = 35
 device-id = 36
 ~~~

-The following describes each child item of this object.
+The following describes each child item of this group.

 - global-attributes: The global-attributes group described in {{model-global-attributes}}.